StaceyBros/tic-tac-toe/readMe.md

 Once a player clicks a button on the board it adds a class(X or O) to that particular block.
 It shows an image for X or O that it was hiding.

 It then checks if that player won with another function containing conditions.
-If a player wins another class is added to change some CSS effects.
+If a player wins another class is added to change certain CSS styles.
 This function also checks if there's a draw by counting how many moves have happened during the game.

 The classes are removed once a player clicks on the 'Start/Reset' or 'New Game' buttons.
 And the game Counter is set to zero.

-There was a function to add points for either X or O on the scoreboard.
+There is also a function to add points for either X or O on the scoreboard.

 ## links

-I found the X and O letter on the site below.
+I found the X and O letters on the site below.

 [Free pngs](https://www.freepngs.com/letters-png)